jwreep/jwreep.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.ifa.hawaii.edu/'>Institute for Astronomy, University of Hawai'i</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: reep.png
   image_circular: true # crops the image to make it circular
   more_info: >
     <p>IfA Maui, Room 206</p>
     <p>34 Ohia Ku Street</p>
     <p>Pukalani, Hawai'i 96768</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---